rokocuba/rokocuba/README.md

 </a>

 ## 2. Portfolio of various Competitions, Technical & Academic Writings and Coding Challenges
-This is a curated collection of my work in algorithms, applied mathematics, and machine learning, presented as formal technical documents.
+This is a curated collection of my work in algorithms, applied mathematics, and machine learning (pending), presented as formal technical documents.

 ### **Featured Competition: STEM GAMES 2025 - Math Arena**
 This repository contains the winning solutions for the M Arena at STEM Games 2025.
 The competition was divided into theoretical and programming tasks rooted in information theory and error-correcting codes.